lee2sman/everyday/README.md

 custom 404 page based on 107
 114
 it's been a min. added a page of my goals, assessing where i'm at during this halfyear mark.
+115, 116
+reviving my self-playing starter p5.roguelike in some tests
+117
+one-dimensional version of roguelike, sketch 81